Haematopus unicolor J.R. Forster, 1844

 Breeding success of variable oystercatchers is often low, with main causes of failure being predation of eggs or chicks by a range of mammalian and avian predators, flooding of nests by big tides, and disturbance resulting from human recreational use of the coast.
 Adults generally show high annual survival, but are occasionally killed by cats and stoats.
 No specific conservation measures are undertaken, but some birds on the east coast of the northern North Island benefit from protection programmes for New Zealand dotterels and fairy terns.

 Variable oystercatchers breed in monogamous pairs, and defend territories vigorously against neighbours.
 Nests are normally simple scrapes in the sand, often with a marker of driftwood, vegetation, or flotsam.
-The 2-3 eggs are usually laid from October onwards, and replaced if lost.
+The 2-3 eggs are usually laid from October onwards (rarely September), and replaced if lost.
 Incubation is shared and takes about 28 days.
 Chicks fly at 6-7 weeks-old, and late chicks may not fledge until March.
 Chicks are vigorously defended by both parents, often well after fledging.
+In Northland and Auckland, most birds do not breed until they are 5 years or older.

 Adults show high fidelity to mate and site.
 Many breeding pairs remain on territory year-round, but some join flocks of pre-breeders for the autumn and early winter, typically at larger estuaries.